 You may have been doing water changes on your freshwater aquariums for years, or this is your first ever aquarium, but now its getting time to think about your first saltwater change and you have so many questions!

-Changing saltwater requires using high-quality source water and mixing and heating the water with synthetic salt crystals designed for saltwater aquariums.
-After the water has mixed for at least 1 hour and temperature and salinity match that of the aquarium, it is ready for changing.
+Your first reef tank water change requires high-quality source water that is heated to 78°F & mixed with synthetic salt crystals designed for saltwater aquariums.
+After the water has mixed for at least 1 hour, the temperature and salinity match that of the aquarium, it is ready for changing.

 Some of the question you may have before your first saltwater water change are:

 - How Much Salt Do I Use?

 - What Kind of Salt Do I Use ?